asllop/RunPack/runpack/TUTORIAL.md

 Here we introduced one more word, the `>`.
 This word is a comparator, it gets two cells, compares if the first is bigger thant the second, and returns a boolean.
 There are 6 comparators: `=`, `!=`, `>`, `<`, `>=`, and `<=`.

-And the last control flow word is `loop`.
-It works pretty much like `if`, but the condition, instead of being a simple boolean, is a block that must return a boolean:
+And finally, the last control flow word is `loop`.
+It gets two blocks, executes the first and it the resutl is a `true` in the stack, executes the second block, and loops again until the condition block returns a `false`.

 ```
 { { size 0 > } { 2 * print } loop } def dobl